hckuo145/SPADE/README.md

-# SPADE: SPoofed Area DEtecting
+# SPADE: SPoofed Area DEtection

 SPADE is a framework designed for detecting spoofed segments in partially fake audio.
 It supports both binary and ternary classification tasks across different model architectures and dataset configurations.